tyrabe/numerai_public/README.md

 https://numer.ai/raven486

 Also check out the performance of the cryptocurrency NMR via tradingview.
-Performance of the asset could potentially be incorporated into your staking regime.
+Performance of the asset NMR could potentially be incorporated into your staking regime.

 https://www.tradingview.com/chart/fVbzGEwU/?symbol=COINBASE%3ANMRUSD